jsr029/Rakotonirina_JeanSebastien_13_03072022/README.md

 And for the API model that you will be proposing for transactitons, the wireframe can be found in /designs/wireframes/transactions.png.
 ## 2. Frontend
+  In the frontend directory, type npm start to start the frontend app